IGLU.COM PACKAGE HOLIDAY BOOKING CONDITIONS

 For all bookings, where any cancellation reduces the number of full paying party members below the number on which the price, number of free places and/ or any concessions agreed for your booking were based, we will recalculate these items and re-invoice you accordingly.

-We consider adequate travel insurance to be essential.
-Details of the policy we offer are shown at www.iglutravelinsurance.com.
+Details of the policy we offer are shown at www.igluextras.com.

 8. Changes and cancellation by us

-These scales are based on the number of days before your departure we tell you about a 'Significant Change' or cancellation, but see Section 9 about 'Events Beyond Our Control'.
+These scales are based on the number of days before your departure we tell you about a 'significant change' or cancellation, but see clause 9 about Unavoidable and Extraordinary Circumstances'.

 Amounts are per full-fare-paying adult.

 In all cases, our liability for significant changes and cancellations is limited to offering you the above mentioned options and, where applicable, compensation payments.
 We regret we cannot pay any expenses, costs or losses incurred by you as a result of any change or cancellation.
 No compensation is payable for minor changes Very rarely, we may be forced by "Unavoidable and Extraordinary Circumstances" (see clause 9) to change or terminate your holiday after departure but before the scheduled end of your time away.
 This is extremely unlikely but if this situation does occur, we regret we will be unable to make any refunds (unless we obtain any refunds from our suppliers), pay you any compensation or meet any costs or expenses you incur as a result.